cxn03651/write_xlsx/workbook.md

 The properties should be passed in hash format as follows:

     workbook.set_properties(
-        "title    => 'This is an example spreadsheet', "author   => 'John McNamara',
+        title:    'This is an example spreadsheet',
+        author:   'John McNamara',
-        "comments => 'Created with Ruby and WriteXLSX' )
+        comments: 'Created with Ruby and WriteXLSX'
+    )

 The properties that can be set are: